bradpurchase/nvim-config/README.md

 sudo apt install lazygit
 ```

-The lazygit [plugin](https://github.com/kdheepak/lazygit.nvim) for Neovim is already installed, so you should fine after you restart `nvim` after installing.
+The lazygit [plugin](https://github.com/kdheepak/lazygit.nvim) for Neovim is already installed, so you should be fine after you restart `nvim` after installing.